 I also followed Becky Higgins posts on Facebook during July more closely.
 She is a great inspiration to me as a business woman, entrepreneur, scrapbooking guru, and a real person.
 Becky and her team are such fun and I love how they share not just scrapbooking inspiration, but anything that follows their brand motto.
 “Cultivate a good life and record it.”
 I can usually find great advice and ideas to get me in a creative mood.

 Near the end of the month, I did a little bit of watercolor painting practice from a SkillShare class.
 I worked through the Easy Watercolor Sweets & Treats course by Yasmina Creates.
 This is one of the courses that I mentioned in my 5 Best Watercolor Classes for Beginners on SkillShare blog post.
 If you are interested at all in watercolors, SkillShare has great classes and I recommend trying them out.
-Right now, you can also get a free 2-month premium trial using my referral link.
+You can get a 2 month premium membership for just $0.99 using my referral link.
 If you like it, then you can continue with a premium monthly subscription, if not, you can cancel – no questions asked!
-The free trial is worth a try and you get unlimited access to as many classes as you want.
+The trial is worth a try and you get unlimited access to as many classes as you want.

 Practicing watercolor painting in that course was also a great pre-cursor to an August challenge that I started on August 1 with The Happy Ever Crafter, Becca Courtice.
 She normally does modern calligraphy challenges and courses, but this time she partnered with a friend, Stephanie Fehrenbach, and put on a watercolor floral challenge.
-I couldn’t wait to get started!
-I bought some new paints and got some more watercolor paper that was on sale at Michaels for this challenge.
+I couldn’t wait to start painting!
+I bought some new watercolors and got some more watercolor paper that was on sale at Michaels for this challenge.
 More to come next month on my progress from that watercolor painting challenge.

 Business & Blogging

 This month I continued with a new set of 90-day goals for blogging and business ideas.
-I am preparing for attending my first conference in September, so I want to work on getting a ton of content created by that point.
+I am preparing to attend my first conference in September.
+Before I arrive, I want to write a ton of content by that point.
 It will be exciting to meet others who are on my same path of blogging.

 I also started using Becky Higgins’ list making method for organizing my tasks for business.
 I wrote an article about How to Manage Your To-Do List because it has changed the way I work and it’s helped me to be successful both on this blog and my normal job.
 Also, as of the last couple of days, Becky has come out with her own line of notebooks.
 I was so excited because finding a good notebook is tough.
 I’m the type of person who cares are the size, line spacing, and durability of a notebook.
 Needless to say, I ordered a couple and they are on their way in the mail right now.
 I’ll let you know next month how they work out.